BISSELL Pet Foundation Launches New York Intrastate Transport Program to Help Long-Stay Shelter Pets Find Homes

 “Just like us, our pets are susceptible to the dangers of extreme cold,” said Chief Medical Officer Dr. Allison Kean.
 “We encourage all pet owners to take the necessary steps to protect their pets from the elements.”

-The SPCA Serving Erie County offers the following tips to keep pets safe during the arctic blast:
+The SPCA Serving Erie County offers the following tips to keep pets safe during the bitter cold weather:

 – If you’re feeling the chill, remember that your pets also feel it!
 Keep your furry friends cozy indoors and make bathroom breaks quick.